precice/precice.github.io/pages/docs/configuration/configuration-coupling-multi.md

 title: Multi Coupling Configuration
 permalink: configuration-coupling-multi.html
 keywords: configuration, coupling scheme
-summary: "If you want to couple more than two participants, there are two options: You can combine multiple normal coupling schemes (composition) or you can use a fully-implicit multi-coupling scheme."
+summary: "If you want to couple more than two participants, there are two options: You can combine multiple normal coupling schemes (composition) or you can use a fully-implicit multi-coupling scheme.
+On this page, we explain both options."
 ---

-If you want to couple more than two participants, there are two options: You can combine multiple normal coupling schemes (composition) or you can use a fully-implicit multi-coupling scheme.

 ## Composition of Bi-Coupling Schemes